-A customer’s motivation to reach the next tier in your program is twofold: for one thing, they want the additional rewards offered.
-In addition, they also desire the social status that comes with that next tier.
+A customer’s motivation to reach the next tier in your program is twofold: they want the additional rewards offered and the boost in social status.
 Science has shown that it’s natural for humans to want to know where they stand relative to others, and this desire is what fuels our drive to reach new tiers.
-This need to compare is sometimes referred to as the Local Ladder Effect.
+This need to compare is referred to as the Local Ladder Effect.

 As humans we are constantly comparing ourselves to those around us.
 That is why we obsess over leaderboards when we play games, want to know what our co-workers make annually relative to us, and why we want to compare ourselves to stated averages.

 A tiered program plays on the idea of the “Local Ladder Effect” because it lets your customers see where they stand in your program.
-You can even supercharge a tier’s effectiveness by showing what percentage of your members are in each level.
+You can supercharge a tier’s effectiveness by showing what percentage of your members are in each level.
 Just make sure that your top tier is reserved for an exclusive minority to get maximum customer engagement!

 3. Exclusivity Makes Customers Feel Valued

 Your tiered program also has the benefit of making your most valuable customers feel, well, valued!
-By giving more rewards to customers in your upper tiers, you are showing them that you value their business more than a regular one time shopper’s.
+By giving better rewards to customers in your upper tiers, you are showing them that you value their business more than a regular one time shoppers.

 Consequently, when customers feel valued they are much more likely to become brand advocates.
 A brand advocate is someone who loves your company so much that they want to tell everyone about it.

-Their exclusive status in your program makes them feel “special” and “valued” and they will want to tell the world about it.
+Your upper tier members have exclusive status in your program which makes them feel valued and they will want to tell the world about it.
 Starbucks and Sephora have done a fantastic job of developing exclusivity within their programs, and people are constantly talking about it on social media.
 In many ways, this social status is the best reward your customers can receive.
 To take this above and beyond, consider incentivizing customer referrals with loyalty points or monetary discounts.

 4. Offers the Best Rewards Only to Those Who Earn It